danielabar/meblog/src/markdown/old-ruby-new-mac.md

 ```

 <aside class="markdown-aside">
-Note that the CMD instruction in the base Circle CI image is: CMD ["bin/bash"].
+The CMD instruction in the base Circle CI image is: CMD ["bin/bash"].
 This means that when you run a container from this image, the container will start with a Bash shell prompt.
 We'll be making use of this to run all our Rails commands soon.
 You can see the full definition <a class="markdown-link" href="https://hub.docker.com/layers/circleci/ruby/2.3.3/images/sha256-d4ee971ae3f1c1eac1301c79e7d1a9b994b2d8b0f0ed899ffa4f7f11dd21d1ff?context=explore">here</a>.
 </aside>

 ## Docker Compose

-Next up, add the following `docker-compose.yml` file to the root of the project.
-This will make it easy to run a container from the Dockerfile created in the previous step:
+Add the following `docker-compose.yml` file to the root of the project.
+This will make it easy to run a container from the `Dockerfile` created in the previous step:

 ```yml
 version: "3.9"